doitsujin/dxvk/README.md

 meson --cross-file build-win64.txt build.w64
 cd build.w64
 meson configure -Dprefix=/target/directory
+# for an optimized release build:
+meson configure -Dbuildtype=release
 ninja
 ninja install
 ```

-Both `dxgi.dll` and `d3d11.dll`as well as some demo executables will be located in `/your/directory/bin`.
+Both `dxgi.dll` and `d3d11.dll`as well as some demo executables will be located in `/target/directory/bin`.

 ## How to use
 In order to run `executable.exe` with DXVK,